 Skip to main content

-Lesson 2: ReactVM and Reactive Network As Dual-State Environment
+Lesson 3: ReactVM and Reactive Network As a Dual-State Environment

 Overview

-In the previous lesson, we discussed one of the basic concepts of Reactive Smart Contracts (RSCs) — Inversion of Control.
-In this one, we will focus on another crucial property of RSCs: the fact they exist in two instances with separate states in the Reactive Network and ReactVM.
-Understanding this idea is necessary for successful Reactive Smart Contract development.
+In Reactive Smart Contracts, we discuss one of the basic concepts of reactive contracts (RSCs) — Inversion of Control, and how events and callbacks work in RSCs.
+This article focuses on another crucial property of RSCs: the fact they exist in two instances with separate states in the Reactive Network and ReactVM.
+Understanding this idea is necessary for successful reactive contract development.

 By the end of this lesson, you will learn to:

-• Distinguish both environments where a Reactive Smart Contract is executed.
+• Distinguish both environments where a reactive contract is executed.

 • Identify the current environment.